morganc6/norm_cram_4_igv/README.md

 # norm_cram_4_igv
-normalisation of cram files for visualations in IGV this process was put together with the goal of comparing normalized alignments between individauls so structural variants  could be visually validated on IGV
+Normalisation of cram files for visualisations on IGV

-Using igv version(X>) allows you to normalize files using the tdf input
+It is possible to [generate normalized coverage files in IGV if a TDF file is generated using igvtools] (https://software.broadinstitute.org/software/igv/v1.5#:~:text=tdf)%20Track%20Normalization.,the%20Normalize%20Coverage%20Data%20checkbox.) .
+This process was put together to convert a CRAM file to TDF with the end goal of comparing normalized alignments between samples so structural variants could be visually validated on IGV.

 #### Programs needed for execution